ianmackenzie/elm-geometry/CONTRIBUTING.md

 open an issue first for major contributions before writing too much code, so we can discuss different potential approaches).

-During development, to run the OpenSolid tests locally, you have two options:
+During development, please run the existing tests periodically to make sure you haven't accidentally broken anything!
+To run the tests locally, you have two
+options:

   - Run `elm reactor` inside the `tests` subdirectory.
 You should then be able to open up `localhost:8000` in a browser and click on `All.elm` to run the